TeknoVenus/SampleThunderPlugin/COM-RPC.md

 # Private COM-RPC Server
 It is possible for a plugin to provide a private COM-RPC communication channel, that will only expose the interfaces you choose.
 By default, the Thunder COM-RPC socket (`/tmp/communicator`) will provide access to all interfaces known to Thunder, and does not have any security.

-If using a custom COM-RPC server, you can provide the interfaces you wish to expose and override the `Aquire` (sic) method to return those interfaces (and log an error if anyone attempts to acquire an interface you do not host).
+If using a custom COM-RPC server, you can provide the interfaces you wish to expose and override the `Acquire` method (note old versions of Thunder have a typo and this method is called `Aquire`) to return those interfaces (and log an error if anyone attempts to acquire an interface you do not host).
 This is important for a containerised application, where you may wish to only expose specific interfaces.
 It also means UNIX file permissions can be set tightly on the socket.

 Note by default the interfaces will still be available on /tmp/communicator (since this will be used to answer JSON-RPC method calls coming in from the Thunder daemon).